 Our work weeks are dominated by our work schedule, and even our weekends can quickly become booked with plans.
 We move from one pre-assigned or pre-planned task to the next, with very little room for true spontaneity in our lives.
 Many of us may not even realize what a large percent of our mental exhaustion comes from sticking to this rigid routine and never feeling we have time to do the things we want.

-The best way to break out of this?
-Don’t plan a single thing for your mental health day.
+To break out of this, don’t plan a single thing for your mental health day.
 Wake up when you feel like it.
 Eat what sounds good to you in the moment.
 Ask yourself, “what do I feel like doing right now?” and do it.
 If you feel sleepy, take a nap.
 If you feel extra energetic, visit the gym.
 If you feel like curling up on the couch, put on a movie or grab a book.

 This type of spontaneity might feel strange if you’re not used to practicing it, but give this approach a chance.
 The more you try it, the more comfortable you’ll feel with it and the more in-tune you’ll become with what you enjoy doing.